Written by Keisuke Inoue

 Great answer!
 PandoLogic also offers a robust candidate management dashboard, pandoSELECT, and access to PandoLogic’s AI chat but overall, it’s a good description.
 Now, let’s get more specific and ask about the NLP Data Scientist role at PandoLogic (Note: this role is no longer open):

-Not bad.
-But wait…is ChatGPT just giving us a general answer for any NLP Data Scientist role?
-Let’s dig a bit deeper:
+Not bad, ChatGPT!
+But wait…are you just giving us a general answer for any NLP Data Scientist role?
+Let’s dig deeper:

 There you go—just like Davinci (and other GPT3 SAS offerings out there such as Jasper.ai), it can decipher long instructions to provide a sufficiently nuanced context.
 An interesting feature of ChatGPT is that it “remembers” context, so now I can ask a question like this:

-Correct!
-Well done, ChatGPT!
-Unfortunately, its memory and ability are limited—which becomes apparent after it loses context during longer back-and-forth interactions.
+Well done, ChatGPT (this answer is correct), although its memory and ability are limited—which becomes apparent after it loses context during longer back-and-forth interactions.

 These are all good questions and reflect the job description well.
 However, evaluating responses is the greater challenge.
 Let’s see if ChatGPT can help us with this:

-At first glance, it may seem as if ChatGPT is poised to take over all facets of recruitment and render many of us obsolete when OpenAI makes this technology available to businesses.
-But the truth is that it’s not perfect or omniscient, as others (including StackOverflow) have pointed out.
+Although at first glance it may seem as if ChatGPT is poised to take over all facets of recruitment and render many of us obsolete when OpenAI makes this technology available to businesses, the truth is that it’s not perfect or omniscient, as others (including StackOverflow) have pointed out.
 In fact, ChatGPT failed to answer many of the typical questions candidates may ask:

 Other questions ChatGPT failed to answer include: